 It was going to be beautiful.

-Our objectives were simple; engage the community, present the Strong Towns message, and cross our fingers the community would make the right decision.
+Our objectives were simple: engage the community, present the Strong Towns message, and cross our fingers the community would make the right decision.
 Big plans were brewing, and we wanted to be part of it.

-The town of Newport is settled amidst the forests and farms of the northern Vermont countryside, not far from the Canadian border.
-It's a stunning New England town of 4,600 people nestled on the beautiful shores of Lake Memphremagog.
+The town of Newport, Vermont is settled amidst the forests and farms of the northern Vermont countryside, not far from the Canadian border.
+It's a stunning town of 4,600 people nestled on the beautiful shores of Lake Memphremagog.
 It is the economic and cultural capital of a region known as the Northeast Kingdom.

 This was the dream, but reality had something else in mind.